Fernbank Science Center: Jim Cherry Memorial Planetarium

-The Jim Cherry Memorial Planetarium is a 500-seat celestial theater in the round, equipped with a 70 ft, a Mark V Zeiss star projector, and over 100 special effects projectors.
-The planetarium, which was built in the 1960s is the largest planetarium within the state of Georgia and one of the largest in the U.S. It was also the first planetarium to be owned and operated by a public school system in the United States of America.
+The Jim Cherry Memorial Planetarium is a 500-seat celestial theater in the round, equipped with a 70 ft, a Mark V Zeiss projector, and over 100 special effects projectors.
+The planetarium, which was built in the 1960s, is the largest planetarium within the state of Georgia and one of the largest in the U.S. It was also the first planetarium to be owned and operated by a public school system in the United States of America.

 In 2012 Fernbank Science Center was the recipient of a grant from Lockheed Martin which was used to refurbish the Jim Cherry Memorial Planetarium, and give the theater a technological upgrade bringing it into the 21st century and the digital age.
 A major component of technological upgrade is the fulldome/immersive projection system, produced by e-Planetarium of Houston.
 The fulldome system is intended to complement the planetarium's iconic Zeiss star projector not replace it.

 Prior to the 2012 upgrade, Fernbank staff had been using standard projectors for the video portions of the shows, which put an image on only a small segment of the dome.
 Since the upgrade, a digital immersive projection system throws extraordinarily bright light onto a spherical mirror tuned to the exact shape of the planetarium dome so video and other images cover the entire dome.
 Before the upgrade, science center staff had the capability to project images like a slide show.
 Since the 2012 upgrade, animated images can move across the entire surface.